-- [DISPLAY] Sets the display format, marker on/off, and grid modes. - [INPUT] Configures the signal inputs, sets the manual input range and trigger setup. - [SCALE] Sets the graph scaling and expansion and selects linear or log X axis. - [ANALYZE] Turns on harmonic, sideband and band analysis as well as data and limit tables. - [AVERAGE] Turns averaging on and off and selects the averaging type. - [SOURCE] Turns on and off and configures built-in source. - [SYSTEM] Configures the computer interfaces, sound, real time clock, plotter, printer, and screen location.
+[DISPLAY] Sets the display format, marker on/off, and grid modes.

+[INPUT] Configures the signal inputs, sets the manual input range and trigger setup.

+[SCALE] Sets the graph scaling and expansion and selects linear or log X axis.

+[ANALYZE] Turns on harmonic, sideband and band analysis as well as data and limit tables.

+- [AVERAGE] Turns averaging on and off and selects the averaging type. - [PLOT] Plots the data graph on a plotter.
+Also prints settings, data and limit tables to the printer.

+[SYSTEM SETUP]

+Configures the computer interfaces, sound, real time clock, plotter, printer, and screen location.
 The [TEST] submenu tests the keypad, external keyboard, knob, RS232 interface, printer interface, disk drive, video screen, and memory.
 The [INFO] submenu displays various information screens.